colebanman/JavascriptObfuscator/README.md

 Feel free to make any changes as there's a lot more that can be done

+Many Javascript features aren't supported by this as it wasn't widely tested -- add/remove things as needed

 ## Features

 The obfuscator applies the following transformations: